-You should hold group meetings with participants regularly throughout the program to remind participants of rules, health and safety issues and assignment guidelines and due dates, make announcements and discuss issues affecting the group.
-Use your own discretion to determine the frequency of these meetings depending on the program and time elapsed.
-For example, weekly meetings are highly recommended at the beginning of the program, but as students become more acclimated, frequent meetings may not be necessary.
+You should hold group meetings with participants regularly throughout the program to have a general check-in, survey student group dynamics, remind participants of rules, health and safety issues and assignment guidelines and due dates, make announcements and discuss issues affecting the group.
+These meetings should be held once weekly.